This post was last Updated on June 3, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

-The app also has a syncing library feature which allows you to read your ebooks from any device, from Android smartphones to desktops, and even access your books from a web browser.
+The app also has a syncing library feature that allows you to read your ebooks from any device, from Android smartphones to desktops, and even access your books from a web browser.

 Also Read: 9 Best Work From Home Computers

 Blinkist is an intelligent reader app that is perfect for busybodies.
-If you’re very busy or just lazy enough to avoid all the hassle of reading everything in depth, then Blinkist provides a summary of the books.
+If you’re very busy or just lazy enough to avoid all the hassle of reading everything in depth, then Blinkist summarizes the books.
 Experts summarise the books in a 15-minute read.

 The app summarises over 3000 bestselling books in various categories like society and culture, career, business, education, economics, creativity, leadership, environment, and many more.
 With 40 new books added to the list every month.
 You can also easily switch between text and audio.